google/heir/docs/content/en/docs/Design/layout.md

 **No** (as of 2025-10-01).
 However, a kernel DSL is **in scope** for HEIR.
 Reach out if you'd like to be involved in the design.

-\[^zero\]: This may be relaxed in the future with additional static analyses that can determine that some slots are never read.

 <!-- mdformat global-off -->